mbandini86/Data-110---Project-1/README.md

 This project explores a dataset using basic data visualization techniques.

+## 📊
-## 📊 DatasetThe dataset contains information about Airbnb listings in Washington, DC.
+DatasetThe dataset contains information about Airbnb listings in Washington, DC.

-## 🔍 What I Did- Created a scatter plot- Explored relationships between variables- Identified patterns and trends
+## 🔍What I Did
+- Created a scatter plot
+- Explored relationships between variables
+- Identified patterns and trends

 ## 🛠 Tools Used- Python (pandas, matplotlib, seaborn)